swildermann/COVID-19/README.md

 Just download the csv from here and use them as they are.
 We are providing a CSV format.
 Or use the Database (see below). https://covid19publicdata.blob.core.windows.net/ecdc/covid19-ECDC.csv

+## COVID-19 image data collection
+If you are interested in Covid-19 image data, please have a look here: https://github.com/ieee8023/covid-chestxray-dataset This dataset provides cases with chest X-ray or CT images for COVID-19 cases as well as MERS, SARS, and ARDS.

 ## Database Access
 If you would like to connect to our database, feel free to use this information for login:
 ```